gregives/Twelvety/README.md

 The same problem exists for the `script` shortcode, however, this is not such a problem because it's very common to include JavaScript from the bottom of `body` anyway.

-### Possible Workarounds

-Nunjucks' `block`s may be a solution to this problem but they would tie Twelvety to nunjucks which I'd rather avoid.
-Another option is replacing the `{% styles page.url %}` with a placeholder (for example, `<div data-styles="{{ page.url }}">`) which could then be exchanged for the styles using a transform, instead of a shortcode.

 ___

 </details>